JimmyJammed/govee-lan-api-plus/README.md

    cd govee-lan-api-plus
    ```

-2. Create the .env file from the sample:
+2. Generate the .env file from the sample one:
    ```bash
    cp .env.example .env
    ```